Note from the founder…

-My 47-year professional career was rich in challenging engagements with a wide variety of interesting projects (synopsized below).
-But my income-producing work has never been my lifeâs calling, at least not after the age of 23 when a single-minded pursuit became the driving force in my life and is now the central theme of this work.
-This pursuit could be described as the quest for self-knowledge, in the spirit of the ancient Delphic maxim to âknow thyself.â Over time I have understood the “self” I am seeking to know as my inner core.
+My professional career has always been rich in challenging engagements with a wide variety of interesting projects (synopsized below).
+But my income-producing work has never been my lifeâs first calling, at least not after the age of 23 when a single-minded pursuit became the driving force in my life.
+This pursuit can be described as the quest for self-knowledge in the spirit of the ancient maxim, inscribed on the Temple of Apollo at Delphi, to âknow thyself.â

-I have not taken up this pursuit as a philosopher or theologian, nor as a psychologist, scientist, mystic or scholar, but simply as a highly inquisitive, keenly interested person intently observing and studying the life stirring within and swirling around me.
-So while I make no claim to being âproperly credentialedâ I likewise offer no apologies for answering the call to âknow thyselfâ from my standing as a fellow traveler in a mysterious land that each of us strives to make sense of from our moment of birth.
+I have not taken up my admittedly ambitious lifelong pursuit as a philosopher or theologian, nor as a psychologist or biologist, physical or social scientist, mystic or scholar, but simply as a highly inquisitive person insatiably curious about the human condition, intently observing and studying the life stirring within and swirling around me.
+So while I make no claim to being âproperly credentialedâ I likewise offer no apologies for answering the call to âknow thyselfâ and the world at large from my standing as a fellow traveler in a mysterious land that each of us strives to make sense of from our moment of birth.

 A brief recap of my continually evolving journey.âŠ